marcopist/marcopist/README.md

 Unfortunately most of the software I write is closed source and proprietary.
 On this Github youu'll only find half-started side projects, whose repos I created in a fluke of inspiration.
 However, this is what I normally do in my day job:

 - Write Python microservices, deploy them on a proprietary version of Kubernetes;
-- Set up the pipeworks for these microservices, allowing them to consume from and output to message queues similar to Apache Kafka;
+- Set up the pipework for these microservices, allowing them to consume from and output to message queues similar to Apache Kafka;
 - Arrange microservices in a data flow pipeline to create a workflow, sometimes reusing enterprise-available services and sometimes using my custom ones;
 - Test, review, design, reiterate.